 Must successfully complete pre-service IMPACT Family Centered Practice training

-Must complete a medical exam, as well as undergo both child welfare and criminal records checks/screenings.
-If you or any other adult household members (over age 18) have not been a resident of Georgia for a minimum of 5 years, you must be screened in the Child Abuse and Neglect registry of each state of prior residence
+Must undergo both child protective screenings and criminal records checks.
+If you or any other adult household members (over age 18) have not been a resident of Georgia for a minimum of 5 years, you must be screened in the Child Abuse and Neglect registry of each state of prior residence.

 Must provide proof of current residence and financial stability